 The only downside to using smaller scopes is that you’d be more limited in how much you’re able to magnify the images.
 The magnification range you’re usually able to reach on a compact scope is within 15-45, which is honestly all you need.
 You typically do not need an intensely high level of magnification for hunting–not unless you’re trying to shoot a squirrel over five miles away from you!
 It should be noted, however, that a compact scope is not necessary if you’re hunting from a truck.
 In fact, it’s recommended that you use a much larger, heavier scope in this scenario!

 The second bit of advice is keeping context in mind; essentially remembering what type of hunting you’re looking to do.
 Are you going to hunt primarily during the early morning, or are you going out when it’s dark?
 Depending on the type of day, you’ll want to look for a spotting scope that can support the overall lighting of the day.
 If you’re planning on hunting while the sun is out, you’ll need to make sure that you’re getting a scope with the proper magnification levels.
-Meanwhile, for night time hunts, purchasing a scope that has a built in illumination system is REQUIRED.
+Meanwhile, for night time hunts, purchasing a night vision scope is REQUIRED.

 In the end, it’s all about context–the only person who know what kind of hunting you’re going to do is YOU!